CognitiveComputationLab/ccobra/docs/source/usage/myfirstmodel.rst

 from the item container into a standardized form.
 In syllogistic reasoning, there exists a common form of abbreviating tasks by encoding the quantifiers using capital letters (e.g., *AI1* for the example from before).
-This conversion step is handled internally by the ``Syllogism`` helper class which is instantiated in line 7.
+This conversion step is handled internally by the :class:`~ccobra.syllogistic.Syllogism` helper class which is instantiated in line 7.
 Consequently, we can use this object to extract encodings for the task and response.

 Finally, we populate the mfa dictionary for the population data (``self.mfa_population``)